evenevan/shorts-deflector/README.md

 Shorts Deflector is a browser extension that redirects youtube.com/shorts/xyz to youtube.com/watch?v=xyz.

-Best paired with uBlock Origin, which you can use to remove the Shorts item on the YouTube navigation menu permanently.
+Best paired with uBlock Origin, you can use it remove the Shorts item on the YouTube navigation menu permanently.

 Chromium and Mozilla store pages coming soon™